 Advanced French with a Cross-Cultural Focus

-This is a third-year-level French course designed to help students become autonomous learners of the language.
-It will also give them the tools to continue to learn the language independently in the future.
-Through the writing of a travelogue, potentially turned into an ebook, and a close partnership with the local independent movie theater, the students will gain the maximum benefit from their time in France.
-While the course touches on some grammar review, its main emphasis is on colloquial French.
-Class meets four days a week for a total of six hours a week.
+The Take-Away Course is a third-year-level course designed to help students become autonomous learners of the language.
+It also gives them the tools to continue to learn the language independently in the future.
+Through the writing of a "carnet de voyage", the reading of Georges Perec's work as well as more contemporary writers', the listening of Marie Richeux's Polaroïds and a close partnership with the local independent movie theater, the students learn to decipher their new environment and become active participants in their linguistic and cultural learning process.

 Tours de France: French History Seen through the Prism of Tours

 FRENCH 226 (1 c.u.)